New year, new stimulant? You bet!

 Compare that to DMAA’s LD50 in mice:

-The LD50 for methylhexaneamine is 39mg/kg for intravenous and 185mg/kg for intraperitoneal administration (mouse).[28,29]
+The LD50 for methylhexaneamine is 39mg/kg for intravenous and 185mg/kg for intraperitoneal administration (mouse).[48,49]

 Common sense dictates that you should never be injecting this or any related compound!

 Our biggest issue is when supplement manufacturers put any stimulants into a proprietary blend and don’t allow us to disclose them.
 Hi-Tech Pharmaceuticals has always been obliging of providing doses when asked.

 In 2015, two studies were published showing the following: